mikemeyer186/juice-shop-master/challenges/manipulate_basket.md

 ### Conseqences

 As a consequence, an attacker could manipulate other users’ shopping carts, potentially causing significant damage to the shop.
-The primary risks include financial loss (e.g. incorrect orders, complaints or loss of customers) and reputational damage resulting from a loss of customer trust.
+The primary risks include financial damage (e.g. incorrect orders, complaints or loss of customers) and reputational damage resulting from a loss of customer trust.

 ### How to avoid HTTP Paramter Pollution Attacks?

-Developers should be aware of how their backend handles multiple parameters with the same name in the payload.
-It must be ensured that access control cannot be bypassed.
+Developers should be aware of how their backend handles multiple parameters with the same name in the payload of a POST request.
+It must be ensured that the access control cannot be bypassed.
 One possible solution is to have the server reject any HTTP request containing multiple parameters with the same name by returning an error message.